Tann-chen/Microservice-bizManagement/README.md

-# Welcome to contribution for this open-source ERP system !

 ## Target of this project
 This project is to build a skeleton of enterprise management systems. the common business logic functions are extracted from most enterprise management systems.
 * User Access Control